 Indeed, the Obesity Reviews paper addresses this physiology in great detail, describing animal studies examining the brain regions involved in appetite regulation that demonstrate how “the feeding drive can significantly transcend behavioral intent.”
 It further describes the physiological response to weight loss, citing randomized controlled trials showing that “significant weight regain is likely for even successful responders to diet and exercise.”

 It also details the effect of abundant food marketing efforts targeting consumer behavior / choices, prompting the authors to conclude “in an obesogenic environment, for many, the ability to make healthful decisions may be largely determined by processes outside conscious experience and control.”
-[It is well worth the time to read the paper in full HERE.]
+[Read the paper in full HERE.]

 However, one of the most important points made in the article is that: “Obesity is a chronic disease requiring personalized treatment.
 Lifestyle interventions alone may not be enough to achieve significant and sustained weight loss for many individuals with obesity.”